sjbrown/misc_work/deckahedron/mod_combat.md

 Having a *Wound card* in your Deckahedron causes some nasty effects.

-Whenever you flip and reveal a wound card (ie, when resolving an attempt):
+Whenever you **flip** and reveal a wound card:

  * Say or act out the gutteral noise emitted by your character
- * You must immediately stop flipping (eg, if your skill or the action instructed you to "flip 3", you would stop short once you hit the wound card - resolve the attempt with only the card(s) you flipped)
+ * You must immediately stop flipping (eg, if your the move instructed you to "flip 3", you would stop short once you hit the wound card - resolve the move with only the card(s) you flipped)
  * Lose a stamina point

 ### Sacrificing the body